TerisaManuel/Tech-Background/README.md

 <summary>💫 Let me introduce myself</summary>
 <br>

-Hello!
-I'm Terisa a Cook Island woman born and raised in Auckland, NZ.
+Hey, I'm Terisa 👋

-I was previously working in hospitality before deciding it was time for a change.
+Cook Island woman, born and raised in Auckland, NZ.
+Previously in hospitality — now an aspiring IT support professional building something I'm genuinely excited about.

-I wanted to challenge myself, grow in a new direction, and build a career I'm genuinely  excited about.
+> *"The moment IT clicked for me was figuring out a problem I had no idea
-So here I am, an aspiring IT support professional making that  happen.
-I got into tech because I love helping people and I love solving problems.
+> how to solve.
+That feeling is exactly why I am here."*

-Those two things have always been my thing — whether it was in hospitality or now in IT.
-There is something really satisfying about working through a problem  systematically until you crack it.
-The moment IT really clicked for me was sitting in class, staring at a problem.
-I had no idea how to solve — and then figuring it out anyway.
-That feeling?
-That is exactly why I am here.
+I got into tech because I love helping people and solving problems — two things that have always been my thing, whether in hospitality or IT.

 </details>